Piha Surf

 A few principles worth knowing.

 Watch for a while before you go in.
 Even ten or fifteen minutes from the beach tells you a lot — where the sets are landing, where the rips are running, who's surfing where, what the rotation is.
-Walking straight from the carpark to the water is the visitor move; the locals' move is to read the situation first.

 The deeper truth.